filoxo/minideck/README.md

 Again, rather than requiring configuration, you have access to all of the underlying components and tooling.
 Need to change something?
 Just find the file and tweak it.

 - Add your own presentation content in `content.mdx`
+- Import your own components in `content.mdx`, or add them to the `components` list in `index.js` to make them globally available to the MDX file
+- Want change the styling?
-- Change the styling?
-Add [Tailwind classes](https://nerdcave.com/tailwind-cheat-sheet) by either:
+  - Use [Tailwind classes](https://nerdcave.com/tailwind-cheat-sheet) throughout by either
     - using inline attribute syntax (learn more at the [remark-attr repo](https://github.com/arobase-che/remark-attr#readme))

         `_Warning!_{.text-red-500}`

-  - or in your MDX components, optionally with [classnames](https://github.com/JedWatson/classnames#readme) for conditional logic
+    - or in components, optionally with [classnames](https://github.com/JedWatson/classnames#readme) for conditional logic
+  - Or add a different prebuilt CSS theme into the index.html
 - Change the code theme?
 Change the imported theme in `Code.js`
-- Add more components?
-Import them in `content.mdx`, or add them to the `components` list in `index.js`
-- Add more features?
+- More features?
 Feel free to send a PR that you think would help everyone!